ProvableHQ/leo/documentation/guides/migration_3_5_to_4_0.md

 ## Constructor

 The `async` keyword is removed from constructor declarations.
-In 3.5, constructors were declared with `async constructor`; in 4.0 the keyword is simply `constructor`:
+In 3.5, constructors were declared with `async constructor`.
+In 4.0 the keyword is simply `constructor`:

 ```leo
 // 3.5